 The Student’s Union is officially and legally run as a charity, meaning that every society belonging to the SU encounters the same benefits and restrictions this format entails.
 Societies in Warwick typically and most basically fund their activities through department or corporation sponsorships alongside substantially smaller contributions involving membership fees and fundraising activities.
 Thus, funding can be an external process where societies and sponsors collaborate or an internal activity reliant on its member’s efforts.

-Societies typically fund their activities through department or smaler contributions including membership fees.
+Societies typically fund their activities through department or smaller contributions including membership fees…

 Society executives also build on these usual formats on more ad hoc bases.
 The President of the Warwick Consulting Society explains they host events such as workshops or targeted talks given by consulting companies which are not official sponsors.
 In these cases, the company in question will cover the costs incurred in the organization of the event which usually fall on catering.
 The Pakistani Society instead relies on the revenue from a ticketed event to fund subsequent events.

-In according external sponsorships, the SU negotiates contracts on behalf of societies, verifying they lie within legal possibilities.
+In accordance to external sponsorship agreements, the SU negotiates contracts on behalf of societies, verifying they lie within legal possibilities.
 Primarily, societies must be run as charities and not-for profit.
 Societies are asked to present packages to sponsors outlining their expected costs and asking for a degree of financing directed to specific purposes.
 The main restriction presented by the SU to societies is that money be used as possibly beneficial to all members unless otherwise specified in the contract.
 An exception would be costs incurred for exec merchandise.

 The restriction on profit-making can be a source of deterrence for societies to register with the SU, however it also involves benefits on the financial level.
 The SU provides legal support to students in understanding and judging the value of contract packages with sponsors, and carries out risk assessments advising how big an investment it is safe for a society to take.
 For instance, they carry out risk assessments for society tours to avoid big losses if they fail to sell all their tickets to members.
 An aspect of this can also be hindering in that whatever the investment, the society’s existing funds must be able to cover 60% of losses.
 If a larger loss is incurred, the SU will cover it from a stress relief fund.